Blog icon

 Fused sensor system for autonomous 3D scanning

 In collaboration with Boeing, NASA Ames Research Centre, and the International Space Station (ISS) National Laboratory, we've developed our multi-resolution scanning technology for demonstration on the ISS.
 This small device combines CSIRO technologies to rapidly create detailed, three-dimensional maps of the surrounding environment.
-Our experts originally developed this technology for terrestrial remote access applications, such as on mine sites.
+Our experts originally developed this technology for terrestrial remote access applications, such as mine sites.

 The multi-resolution scanner could also be deployed on off-world surface missions, such as on rovers or multi-legged robots.
+There are even opportunities for applications back here on Earth.
+For example, improving situational awareness for autonomous equipment in mining environments.

 Want to join the team of experts working at CSIRO?